The Proximal ID Algorithm: The Proximal ID Algorithm

-} Note that the functional for $p(Y(a))$ is not a function of $m$, although it may appear to depend on $m$ if we examine the syntactic form of (\ref{eqn:est-2}).
-In particular, we might expect $b_2$ that solves the integral equation in the second line to depend on the value of $m$ in the corresponding interventional distributions in that equation.
-However, $b_2$ does not, in fact depend on the value of $m$ under the model in Fig.~\ref{fig:one-district} (d).
-This fact corresponds to the generalized independence (``Verma'') restriction implied by the model in Fig.~\ref{fig:one-district} (d).
+Note that the identifying functional for $p(Y(a))$ is not a function of $m$, although it may appear to depend on $m$ if we examine the syntactic form of the second and third lines of (\ref{eqn:est-2}).
+In particular, we might expect a function $b_2$ that solves the integral equation in the second line to depend on the value of $m$ in the corresponding interventional distributions in that equation.
+However, $b_2$ does not, in fact, depend on the value of $m$ under the model in Fig.~\ref{fig:one-district} (d).
+This is not surprising since assumption \ref{a:exclusion-2} entails the identified interventional distribution $p(Y(a,m)) = p(Y(a))$ is not a function of $m$.
+Since the distribution is identified, this restriction manifests as a generalized independence (``Verma'') constraint on the observed data distribution implied by the {causal} model in Fig.~\ref{fig:one-district} (d).

 It is instructive to consider the structural similarities of expressions in (\ref{eqn:est-2}) and (\ref{eqn:id-rec}).
-The functional in (\ref{eqn:id-rec}) was obtained by fixing $M$, and conditioning on $u$ and $c$, and finally applying the definition of conditioning to the resulting object to obtain $p(Y|\text{do}(m,u,c,a))$.
+The functional in (\ref{eqn:id-rec}) was obtained by fixing $M$, and conditioning on $u$ and $c$, and finally applying the definition of conditioning to the resulting object to obtain $p(Y(m,u,c,a)) {= p(Y(a))}$.
 The functional in (\ref{eqn:est-2}) was obtained by fixing $M$ using proximal inference to deal with unobserved confounding between $M$ and its causal descendants, which explains the appearance of the first bridge function $b_1$ in the functional.
-Afterwards, variables $Z$ and $C$ are marginalized out, and then subsequent fixing had to be performed using a recursive application of proximal inference, with another set of proxy variables, and another bridge function $b_2$.
+Afterwards, variables $Z$ and $C$ are marginalized out, and then subsequent fixing had to be performed using a recursive application of proximal {causal} inference, with another set of proxy variables, and another bridge function $b_2$.
 In other words, the fixing sequence that gave rise to (\ref{eqn:id-rec}) is $\langle M,U,C,A \rangle$, while the fixing sequence that gave rise to (\ref{eqn:est-2}) is $\langle M, Z, C, A,X,D \rangle$, with $M$ and $A$ not being fixed in the ``conventional way,'' but with the aid of proxies and bridge functions.
 The similarity of the fixing sequences leads to the structural similarity of resulting functionals, just as the proximal g-formula resembles ordinary g-formula, and the proximal front-door functional (\ref{eqn:proximal-frontdoor}) resembles the ordinary front-door functional (\ref{eqn:front-door}).